tylernix/tylernix.me/_posts/modify-keyboard-to-improve-efficiency.md

 ## How to modify your keyboard to improve efficiency

-Unfortunately, you need an Apple Mac computer for this to work because this setup uses two tools that are Mac specific.
+Before getting started, you will need a Mac computer for this to work because this setup uses two tools that are Mac specific.

 [Karabiner-Elements](https://karabiner-elements.pqrs.org/) is a “powerful and stable keyboard customizer for macOS.”
 You can set up simple keyboard modification from a Graphical User Interface (GUI), or you can can create complex keyboard modifications using JSON.